 - Ginger and dark chocolate (add a few finely chopped pieces of stem ginger)

-- Dried cranberry and dark chocolate adds a festive twist if you want a Christmas flapjack recipe
+- Dried cranberry and dark chocolate adds a festive twist if you want a Christmas gluten free flapjack recipe

 How to make gluten free flapjacks